Introduction

 [%klr [[`%br ~ `%g] [(crip tape)]~]~]

-we want printed, - it needs to fit the
+We cannot just produce the tape we want printed, - it needs to fit the

-type.
+sole-effect type.
 This tells us that if the

 origin of the command is not our ship to just print it normally with the %txt

-, which prints it stylistically (here it
+sole-effect.
+Otherwise we use %klr, which prints it stylistically (here it

 makes the text green and bold).

-, or the host ship and its moons, to connect to
+The following allows either ~zod, or the host ship and its moons, to connect to

-this app's command line interface using |link
+this app's command line interface using |link.

 ++ can-connect